justanotherdot/justanotherdot/site/posts/actually-using-worktrees.md

 author: Ryan James Spencer
 date: 2019-10-05T03:48:54.816375278+00:00
 tags: [git, version control]
+image: actually-using-worktrees.jpg
+summary: >-
+  Let's say you are expected to do code review and you are also expected to code.
+  When you do either a certain set of changes is in place.
+Switching because you are blocking someone means you have to do a dance with stashing changes, checking out a branch, perhaps cleaning temporary files, restarting tooling, etc. Bar changing your codebase, workflow, and job requirements, here's an approach that uses `git` `worktrees` to ease the cost of these context-switches.
 ---

 Let's say you are expected to do code review and you are also expected to code.